zlib-download/tutorial/docs/en/index.md

+---
+hide:
+  - navigation
+---

 !!! warning

     **These sites are not to be trusted:** zlib.is,zlib.to,zlibrary.to,zlibrary.is,z-lib.is,z-lib.to

-    If you’ve donated to any of the sites above, call the bank to request a chargeback as they use Stripe for processi
+    If you’ve donated to any of the sites above, call the bank to request a chargeback as they use Stripe for processing

 ##  OFFICIAL